 You don’t even have to go to church.
 Walk along any crowded street and the ethereal notes of a harp will float your way, or a violin, or a voice.
 With this many students, it isn’t hard to find one practising her craft in the shadow of a nearby tree.

-For a more formal setting, settle in for an evening of Chopin at the Krakow Concert Hall (you can get advance tickets here).
+For a more formal setting, join one of the more popular Krakow tourist attractions when you settle in for an evening of Chopin at the Krakow Concert Hall (you can get advance tickets here).

-Of course Krakow has many exquisite sights (or planes landing here wouldn’t be that crowded) so I’ll share a few with you but I won’t try to compete with any of the excellent guidebooks I’ve listed at the end of this page.
+Of course Krakow has many exquisite sights (or planes landing here wouldn’t be that crowded) so I’ll share a few Krakow places to visit with you but I won’t try to compete with any of the excellent guidebooks I’ve listed at the end of this page.
 No need for me to reinvent the wheel.

 Life seems to begin and end around Krakow’s Old